Escape with C&C before the end of June and save up to £125 with our summer offer.

 The bedrooms lie upstairs and all benefit from stunning views across the surrounding countryside.
 The first king size bedroom is home to an inviting wooden sleigh bed and enjoys an ensuite bathroom with a walk-in shower next door.
 The second king size bedroom is decorated with characterful patterned textiles and engravings while the third twin room lies along the hall, where wooden beds and warm quilts promise blissfully comfy nights.
 These rooms share the family bathroom which boasts a separate shower and bath, so walkers can rest weary legs.
 A writing desk and chair can be found on the landing, perfect for channelling the Yorkshire literary inspiration of the Brontës or Herriot, while the south-facing patio to the front of the cottage is the perfect place to enjoy a good book when the sun is shining.

-You can look forward to walking the seemingly endless footpaths through the Yorkshire Dales National Park right from your doorstep, including Wainwright’s ‘Coast to Coast’ trail and the Pennine Way.
+You can look forward to walking the seemingly endless footpaths through the landscapes of the Yorkshire Dales National Park, so beloved by James Herriot and the Yorkshire Shepherdess, right from your doorstep, including Wainwright’s ‘Coast to Coast’ trail and the Pennine Way.
 Heatherdene is surrounded by common land with SSSI (Site of Special Scientific Interest) status and is a wildlife spotters paradise – although you’re sure to bump into plenty of free-roaming sheep too.
+You'll also find some of the country's finest waterfalls nearby: the stepped Aysgarth Falls, of Robin Hood: Prince of Thieves and Wuthering Heights fame, and Hardraw Force, the National Park's highest single-drop waterfall.
 The OS map in the hall, centred on the cottage, is handy for planning your days of exploration in the wilderness and guests are also supplied with a picnic blanket, hamper, and thermos flask so you can enjoy lunch out on the hills.

 Property Layout